johandahlberg/piper/README.md

     ./workflows/Haloplex.sh --xml_input <setup.xml> --intervals <regions file> --amplicons <amplicon file> [--alignments_only] [--run]

 The files associated with the Haloplex design can be downloaded from Agilents homepage.
+Please note that the design files will be converted to interval files to work with Picard.
+In this process the names in the files are converted to work with the "b37" genome reference, rather than "hg19" which is the reference used by agilent.
+This means that if you want to use "hg19" you have to specify the `--do_not_convert` flag in the qscript.

 **RNACounts**